Great Bush Railway

-The line is 500 meters long and has three stations, Hadlow Down, Bracherlands Junction and Tinkers Lane.
+The line is 500 metres long and has three stations, Hadlow Down, Bracherlands Junction and Tinkers Lane.

-The railway only runs on Tinkers Park events.
+The railway only opens to the public on Tinkers Park events.

 History

 The line was laid down by Claude Jessett as an attraction to accompany the yearly steam rallies and as a replacement for an earlier miniature railway that existed around his garden.
 A heavily converted Motor Rail (later named Aminal [sic.]) was acquired from a nearby brickworks.
 This, alongside coaches built from brick trolleys, ran for a couple of years.

 A volunteer group (named FIDO, not an acronym, but named due to the age of the volunteers) established themselves on the site and ran the line.
 More locomotives were acquired, putting the very worn Aminal out of use.
 Later the coaches were retired and a bogie coach built to take their place.
 Over time the FIDO group left for pastures new and the line has since been run by the Claude Jessett Trust as part of the Tinkers Park site.

 The line was extended gradually, with a cutting dug by hand, to allow the line to run along the edge of an adjoining field.